- Our Tours

 There is no better way to feel the Arctic inside that paddling in a small and silent kayak on a sea full of icebergs, some of them huge!
 Furthermore we shall know the Viking Greenland and enjoy some hiking while our backpacks are transported by jeep… All this, just three hours far from Iceland.

 Like all other sea kayaking trips in Greenland, this is a fairly active trip for which some level of physical fitness is necessary, or have the habit of hiking in the countryside.
 As for the kayak, as we will be sailing in an area of calm water and due to the stability of our double kayaks, previous experience in kayaking is not required (although is recommended).

-Three-hour flight from Keflavik (Iceland’s international airport) to Narsarsuaq (south Greenland) with views of Kap Farvel and the southern Greenland sea ice … we are now in the Arctic!
+Three-hour flight from Reykjavik (Iceland’s domestic airport) to Narsarsuaq (south Greenland) with views of Kap Farvel and the southern Greenland sea ice … we are now in the Arctic!
 Reception at the airport and transfer to the port of Narsarsuaq to cross the Eriksfjord in the direction of Qassiarsuk, a small village of about 50 inhabitants, mostly farmers.

 Accomodation in Tasiusaq or Qassiarsuq Hostel

 Tasiusaq Farm, populated by only 7 people who live on their farms throughout the year next to Sermilik fjord, which is almost always blocked by the ice and icebergs coming from Eqaloruutsit glacier filled with icebergs from the Eqalorutsit glacier.
 Near the shore of the small bay of Tasiusaq is the Yurt (of Mongolian origin) with the kayak equipment.
 After a break to eat and rest, we select waterproof clothing and navigation accessories and make first contact with the water.
 Our guide will teach you the basics of sailing, emphasizing the safety standards.
 Overnight stay in tents.